 More so than a comparative market analysis (though its foundation is completed sales) and the amount of money you’ve spent on your property, the bottom line is that your home is only worth what someone else will pay.
-That can sometimes be a difficult thing to digest for some sellers and the sooner that it is accepted that only a buyer can dictate value, the easier a real estate transaction will seem.
+That can sometimes be a tricky thing to digest for some sellers and the sooner it is accepted that only a buyer can dictate value, the easier a real estate transaction will seem.

 Your Sale Is Not About You

 Every aspect of your transaction should revolve around how it will affect potential buyers.
 As you determine the kind of marketing plan you want to use, you should think about what a buyer would want to know.
 As you being to stage your home for potential showings, think about what a buyer would want to see and what a buyer would be turned off by.

 Simply put, no matter what you’ve done with your home and no matter how much time you’ve spent there, the minute you put it on the market, it no longer belongs to you.
 You may own the home still, but everything you do with the property should be done to prompt a purchase.
 You may love that bright pink wall in your kitchen, but odds are a buyer won’t.
 While you may cringe when you do it, think about changing the wall.

 Price alone will not sell your home and while the amount of money a buyer wants to pay is kept in mind at every step of the process, it is not the sole factor contributing to a purchase decision.
 Many sellers think that because they have priced their home aggressively, they can relax on keeping the home kept up for showings and catering to a buyer’s needs.